Sweat Equity FAQs

 What is an exit event?

-Common types of exit events may include:
+Common exit events include:

-• Acquisition: An acquisition occurs when another company purchases the startup, either through a stock purchase, asset purchase, or merger.
+- Acquisition: An acquisition occurs when another company purchases the startup, either through a stock purchase, asset purchase, or merger.
 In an acquisition, the acquiring company assumes control of the startup's operations, assets, and liabilities, often in exchange for cash, stock, or a combination of both.

-• Initial Public Offering (IPO): An IPO is the process by which a private company offers its shares to the public for the first time, allowing investors to buy and sell shares on a public stock exchange.
+- Initial Public Offering (IPO): An IPO is the process by which a private company offers its shares to the public for the first time, allowing investors to buy and sell shares on a public stock exchange.
 IPOs provide liquidity to existing shareholders, including founders, early investors, and employees, who can sell their shares to the public market.

-• Merger: A merger involves the combination of two or more companies into a single entity.
+- Merger: A merger involves the combination of two or more companies into a single entity.
 Mergers can take various forms, such as a merger of equals, where two companies combine to form a new entity, or an acquisition merger, where one company absorbs another.

-• Management Buyout (MBO) or Buy-In Management Buyout (BIMBO): In an MBO or BIMBO, the existing management team or external investors purchase the company from its current owners, typically with the assistance of financing from lenders or investors.
+- Management Buyout (MBO) or Buy-In Management Buyout (BIMBO): In an MBO or BIMBO, the existing management team or external investors purchase the company from its current owners, typically with the assistance of financing from lenders or investors.
 This allows management to take control of the company and continue its operations.

-• Secondary Sale: A secondary sale occurs when existing shareholders, such as founders, employees, or early investors, sell their shares to other investors, without the company itself being sold or going public.
+- Secondary Sale: A secondary sale occurs when existing shareholders, such as founders, employees, or early investors, sell their shares to other investors, without the company itself being sold or going public.
 Secondary sales can provide liquidity to existing shareholders while allowing the company to remain independent.

 Not legal advice